MischaU8/yumyum/unsorted/editing-geometry-tip_c0KzGLejVbw.md

 Uploaded: 2023-06-09

-yum yum Floyd here with a quick tip for editing geometry and plasticity it's good to remember that you can edit geometry that you've constructed on with modeling operations such as booleans by
+yum yum Floyd here with a quick tip for editing geometry in Plasticity it's good to remember that you can edit geometry that you've constructed on with modeling operations such as booleans by